Marnie Anstis

 A Bird in the Bush

-Set between the years 1966 and 1975, Marnie's memoir of rural life in the Eastern Bay of Plenty (New Zealand), cronicles the transformation of a socially awkward teen into a resilient, self-confident young woman.
-Diary extracts are expanded, and include mustering sheep and cattle over hugh swathes of steep countryside, shearing and fleeco-ing, drenching, skining possums, chasinig wild pigs and catching poachers, all the while surving floods, fires, and financial hardship.
+Set between the years 1966 and 1975, Marnie's memoir of rural life in the isolated Pakihi Valley (Eastern Bay of Plenty, New Zealand), cronicles the transformation of a socially awkward teen into a resilient, self-confident young woman.
+Expanded diary extracts include mustering sheep and cattle over huge swathes of steep countryside, shearing and fleeco-ing, drenching, skinning possums, boyfriends, chasing wild pigs, riding horses, and catching poachers.
+Having thrived in the wildness, the bush, the solitude - and surviving floods, fires, and financial hardship - she found the courage to leave her beloved valley for greener pastures.